telephone

 the terminal shows a summary of the changes then goes back to the command line.

-I can pass None from a test to a function.
+I can pass a float as input to a function.

-I can pass booleans from a test to a function
+Can I pass a string as input to a function?

 RED: make it fail

-• I add a test for booleans, first with an assertion for False
+• I add a test for a string (anything in quotes)

 22